xparq/Out_of_Nothing/README.txt

 ------------------------------------------------------------------------------
 TODO:

+- Fix: SFML window.setActive errors on termination.
 ?
 Is there a bounce off the surface, when the globe is moving away while colliding, or it's just an optical illusion?!
-(It shoud be, as there's no bouncing sim! :-o :) )
+(Shoud be, as there's no bouncing sim! :-o :) )
-- Fix: SFML window.setActive errors on termination.
 - Rename "Engine" to sg. less like a generic type but more like a (more specific) app "value"...
 (Game could be fine, but... what if this isn't gonna be a game?)
   -> engine.world is a stupid name, game.world would be perfect, but only for games,